opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     - Turn off debug settings, add caching
     - Enable OPcache

-Write features in a natural way
+* Write features in a natural way
+* Too many setup steps - merge steps. less visual debt. e.g. Create currency, zone and locale when creating a store
+* Avoid scenarios that are too detailed

 ## Migrating to Symfony one route at a time (Steve Winter)